 Pairing the right wine with guacamole can make a big difference in how you experience the flavors in your favorite recipe.
 We scooped up three of our favorite guacamole recipes and paired them with wine, all based on Traveling Vineyard Sommology.

 This recipe calls for lime juice, cilantro, salt, a Roma tomato, and jalapeño.
 The dominant flavors will be salty with a heat element.
-We typically pair a white wine that leans ever-so-slightly to the sweet side, like our Calamity Sue Riesling.
+We typically pair a white wine that leans ever-so-slightly to the sweet side, like our Lazy Lab Riesling.
 A bite of spicy guac on a salty chip followed by a sip of a semi-sweet Riesling will balance the heat and bring out the other flavors in this recipe.
-The aesthetic of the label is also a perfect fit for any Southwestern table scape.
-Giddy up!

 Can’t get enough Mediterranean cuisine?
 Just add avocado and turn your Greek chopped salad—complete with kalamata olives, feta, red pepper, lemon, and red onion—into Greek Guac.
 Serve with sliced cucumber and let the flavors in the dip do their job (no salty chip required!).
 This guac is healthy, bursting with flavor, and made for a crisp white with a zip, like our Lulo Grüner Veltliner.
 The fresh, bright fruitiness of this white wine will bring a nice balance on the palate.

-With the holidays on the horizon, everyday apps like guacamole get a glow up with easy additions, like pomegranate arils.
+It’s summer lovin’ season and everyday apps like guacamole get a glow up with easy additions, like pomegranate arils.
 This recipe takes the authentic version of guac and folds in gorgeous tart-sweet pomegranate.
 You didn’t think any more super foods could get squeezed into guacamole, but prepare to be wowed.
 This simple ingredient shifts the wine pairing only slightly.
-The jalapeño and salt still make it a great fit for a semi-sweet, but we’d also suggest trying a dry Rosé or Spanish semi-sweet white like our Caballeria de Luna White Blend from the Penedès region of Spain, which features a balance of Macabeo and Xarel-lo grapes with a Muscat finish.
+The jalapeño and salt still make it a great fit for a semi-sweet, but we’d also suggest trying a dry Rosé like our 2020 Pearls & Kicks Rosé, a crisp pink drink sporting juicy fruit flavors of wild berry, watermelon, and citrus.

 Wine and guac are a smashing good time!
 If you’re ready to rock your guac with any of the wines mentioned here, reach out to your Wine Guide or shop our wine rack.